 Let’s encourage team collaboration, not competition.

 One way you can foster a healthy team culture?
 Implement a structured (yet flexible) peer-to-peer feedback loop.
-This type of employee engagement enables your team to work together, making the group better as a whole – in a safe, respectful environment.
+This type of employee engagement enables your team to work together, learn from each other, making the group better as a whole – in a safe, respectful environment.

 How to inspire your team through a constructive peer feedback loop

 We all know that managing talent can be tough for novice and experienced managers alike.